 Current Relationship between Bangladesh and Pakistan

 - Pakistan and Bangladesh spend 24 years as a single state.
 But after segregation, as many years have been spent, both still experience deep freeze relationship.
-The current relationship between Pakistan and Bangladesh can be estimated by the following points.
+The current Pakistan Relation with Bangladesh can be estimated by the following points.

 - Pakistan had to recognize Bangladesh in 1974 after pressure from across the Muslim world.

 - Bangladesh claimed that Pak forces and govern end did many war crimes during the 1971 war.
 So it demands Pakistan to acknowledge and apologize for its alleged crimes during the war.